ChriPiv/gess-project/README.md

 ## Research Methods

-We will run our agent-based simulations for many different market parameters and analyze the strategy distribution after a long period of time.
-This will allow us to map phases where different populations are successful.
+We will run our agent-based simulations for long periods of time and analyze the convergens of the strategy distribution.